vermaph/vermaph.github.io/experience.md

   - deep-dive analysis on how customers earn reward points through different channels<br />
   - churn of customers between different segments<br />
   - showing the gaps in rewards program and its reach to customers<br />
-  - improving the customer value model<br />
+  - performing customer segmentation using K-means Clustering, Customer Value Model and Share Of Wallet Model in Apache Spark<br />
-  - building a classification model in R to predict the redemption of rewards coupon by a customer in the near future
+  - building a customer propensity model to predict whether a customer will redeem a reward coupon soon
   - moving to Sydney-Australia as a *Subject Matter Expert* (2016)<br />
   - leading a team of microstrategy software developers and client's Business Intelligence team to deploy the above Quantium Solution in-house<br />
         **Results**:<br />